weshaan/100-days-100-code/README.md

 **/</br>

-Interesting coincidence, the 100th day(today) also happens to be my brithday lol
+Interesting coincidence, the 100th day(today) also happens to be my birthday lol